The 2015 Knoxville Fall Classic Double Century

-The Quackcyclists would like to invite you to participate in the fifteenth annual Knoxville Fall Classic Double Century.
-This year’s event is scheduled for Saturday, the 27th of September, 2014.
+The Quackcyclists would like to invite you to participate in the sixteenth annual Knoxville Fall Classic Double Century.
+This year’s event is scheduled for Saturday, the 26th of September, 2015.
 This is an endurance ride, not a race, not a timed event.
 Ride your bike with friends, take in the scenery.
 Just finish.

 Rider limit: 250.
 Once we receive 250 total entries, we will post a notice on the web and registration will be closed.
 Our permits & available support simply do not allow us to have more riders.